 Bikers understand why dogs stick their heads of the window.
 If you have a passenger, their life is in your hands, it’s the ultimate responsibility.
 You ride on another plane of thought.
 It’s hard to block out the negativity that’s everywhere in the world but riding totally clears your head.
 Because if you’re thinking about the news, your date Friday night, or how you’re going to pay the bills you might end up in a ditch with your bike on top of you.
 I’ve felt lost at times in my life.
 I’ve been lost before on my motorcycle, but I’ve never felt lost.
 Riding is peace.

 The motorcycle community and the veteran community have a lot in common.
-It’s about trust, about brotherhood, and respect.
+It’s about trust and respect.
 A lot of veterans find a familiar home in the motorcycle community after service.
 The military and the biker world both have their own language, complete with acronyms and slang.
-There is a vest, with patches you earn like the military and clubs have leadership positions.
 There are hand signals when you’re riding, just like a military patrol.
-There are rules to follow, and an unspoken code of respect between riders.
-That sense of belonging feels good, my motorcycle club has given me a lot over the years.
+There are rules to follow, and an unspoken code of respect and conduct between riders.

-People riding wave to another on the road.
+People riding wave to one another on the road.
 We know that’s our friend even if we don’t know them personally.
-I’ve travelled to chapters in different states, partied at Hells Angels clubhouses, rode for veteran’s funerals, and supported military causes.
+I’ve partied at Hells Angels clubhouses, rode for charity, and supported military causes.
 I’ve gotten to know a lot of great veterans and shared in some incredible moments.
-We support the veterans in our community by visiting hospitals, delivering toys on Christmas, and by lending a hand to veterans experiencing hardships.
-Bikers do an incredible amount of charity work around the country that goes criminally underreported.
-We check up on one another, protect each other, and laugh and cry together.
-It’s a rare thing to truly know who your friends are, but military motorcycle clubs provide that.
 Being a biker and being in the military are both ways of life.